Quit Smoking Timeline – What Happens When You Stop Smoking?

 The statistics related to vaping and e-cigarettes are less clear.

-While the CDC does say that e-cigarettes might help smokers quit using tobacco products, at least 12 people have died in 2019 and 805 lung injuries have been reported across 46 states, all of which are related to vaping and e-cigarette use, according to the CDC.
+While the CDC says that e-cigarettes might help smokers quit using tobacco products, at least 12 people had died in 2019, and 805 lung injuries across 46 states, all of which are related to vaping e-cigarette use, according to the CDC.

 There has also been an alarming increase in the number of teenagers who vape or use e-cigarettes.

 In a 2018 survey conducted by the National Institute of Health (NIH), 37 percent of high school seniors admitted to vaping.

 E-cigarettes are particularly harmful to young people and teenagers whose bodies and brains are still developing and are even more vulnerable.

 The Great American Smokeout – Third Thursday in November